jrson83/jrson.me/src/posts/2023-01-30_website-speed-and-performance-optimization.md

 ## Conclusion

-In the first part of the series we learned about important metrics and tools when measuring a websites performance.
+We learned about important metrics and tools when measuring a websites performance.

 If you want to read more about different optimization techniques, the website [web.dev](https://web.dev/blog/) is a great place to start.